Karlos348/dBlik/README.md

 As it is known, my application relies on generating random codes, which is not feasible within the domain of blockchain.
 Additionally, all data on the blockchain is public.
 While I discovered solution like [Switchboard Randomness](https://docs.switchboard.xyz/randomness), which allows for providing VRF (Verifiable Random Function), it's too expensive for generating a one-time code.

-Therefore, I decided to generate the code off-chain.
+Therefore, I've decided to generate the code off-chain.

 ### Thousands of transactions at the same time